Please select your KFC to see the relevant menu and offers.

 In 2023 we plan to continue with the progress made in 2022 by expanding our training modules to additional colleagues and expanding the risk mapping and transparency across the supply chain.

-Introduction
+1. Introduction

 Our Organisation and Our Business

-1. OUR SUPPLY CHAIN
+2. OUR SUPPLY CHAIN

 We are committed to conducting our business with the highest degree of integrity.
-We seek to assure the quality of our products and the wellbeing of the people working in our restaurants and supply chain by maintaining a close stable relationship with our franchisees and our direct suppliers, managing performance and the continuous improvement of quality, service, cost, innovation and risk management.
+We seek to assure the quality of our products and the wellbeing of the people working in our restaurants and supply chain by maintaining a close, stable relationship with our franchisees and our direct suppliers, managing performance and the continuous improvement of quality, service, cost, innovation and risk management.

-While we are confident that our internal centralised human resources processes for recruitment minimise the risk of modern slavery or human trafficking taking place within KFC itself, our supply chain relies on our suppliers’ good ethical business practices.
+Direct suppliers mean suppliers of goods that are core to our business, namely food, drink and packaging, but excludes suppliers of branded products.
+With regards to recruitment practices within our supply chain, we rely on our direct suppliers’ good ethical business practices.
 Open communication with our direct suppliers is critical for identifying and resolving any supply chain issues so that together we can respond rapidly and fully to ethical issues.

-We have processes for the sourcing and management of our suppliers in order to minimise risk to our brand, the environment and the communities that our restaurants and supply chains impact.
+We have processes for the sourcing and management of our direct suppliers in order to minimise risk to our brand, the environment and the communities that our restaurants and supply chains impact.
 Further details of what these processes include can be found in the due diligence section of this document.

 Our Policies

 One of the ways we address modern slavery risks in our supply chains is through our Sourcing Code of Practice (the “Sourcing Code”), which incorporates the Yum!
 Supplier Code of Conduct and is governed by the KFC Western Europe Ethical Sourcing Policy, the Sustainable Sourcing Policy, the Farm Animal Welfare Policy, and the Product Integrity Policy.
-The Sourcing Code sets out defined ethical standards we require suppliers to follow as part of their agreement to supply KFC.
-It requires all suppliers to uphold internationally agreed standards of labour, comply with national laws, and work to continually improve workplace and employment standards.
+The Sourcing Code sets out defined ethical standards we require direct suppliers to follow as part of their agreement to supply KFC.
+It requires all direct suppliers to uphold internationally agreed standards of labour, comply with national laws, and work to continually improve workplace and employment standards.
 All our direct suppliers are required to comply with the Sourcing Code.
+Regularly reviewing our policies enables us to address any growing risk areas and ensure our policies are robust and mitigate the risk of modern slavery.

 Labour Standards

-We require our suppliers to provide employment that is freely chosen, ensure that there is no forced or bonded labour and have in place policies, systems, risk assessment, training, and measurements to ensure no forced labour or slavery exists.
+We require our direct suppliers to provide employment that is freely chosen, to ensure that there is no forced or bonded labour and to have in place policies, systems, risk assessment, training, and measurements in our attempts to ensure no forced labour or slavery exists.
 We also require that our suppliers allow employees the freedom to associate, organise and join a trade union (or collective bargaining group acting for them) in a lawful and peaceful manner without penalty or interference.
 Suppliers are required to treat all workers with dignity and respect, and never allow or condone any actions such as abuse or harassment.
 Suppliers are also required to comply with all applicable wage and hour laws and regulations.

-Further, we support the Ethical Trading Initiative (ETI) Base Code of Conduct, which sets out the labour standards we expect our suppliers to meet.
+Furthermore, we support the Ethical Trading Initiative (ETI) Base Code of Conduct, which sets out the labour standards we expect our suppliers to meet.
 We do this through our work with SEDEX.
 SEDEX leverages the Ethical Trading Initiative Base Code to assess risk at each supplier site, across four main areas — labour standards, health and safety, business ethics and environment.
 It uses a combination of inherent industry and country-related risk factors, self-assessments, and third-party, ethical audits to determine both potential and actual exposure.
 Gaining this additional visibility further strengthens our confidence in our supply chain.

 Due Diligence, Risk Assessment and Management

+We recognise the importance of being fully aware of the ethical practices and any associated risks in our supply chain.
 As part of their contract with KFC, direct suppliers are expected to establish management systems for delivering compliance to KFC policies and to maintain records demonstrating this.
 Suppliers must take appropriate steps to ensure that:

-• The Sourcing Code is communicated to all relevant employees.
+• The Sourcing Code is communicated to all relevant employees

-• There is regular engagement with relevant management teams about the need for compliance.
+• There is regular engagement with relevant management teams about the need for compliance

-• Appropriate training on the Sourcing Code is provided to key employees.
+• Appropriate training on the Sourcing Code is provided to key employees

 • Processes and systems are in place to provide means for workers to report or discuss non-compliance confidentially.

 In addition, our direct suppliers are required to register with SEDEX, an ethical data exchange that ensures that ethical standards are monitored and measured.
 All direct suppliers are required to complete a risk assessment, including a Self-Assessment Questionnaire and undertake independent third-party audits when required.
 This provides KFC with an overview of the level of risk posed by each supplier and allows us to focus on the areas of greatest risk.
+In any instances where we feel there is an unacceptable risk, we will contact our direct suppliers in writing, reminding them of our values and ethical standards and reiterating the expectations we have when working with them.
+We contractually reserve the right to audit our direct suppliers if the need arises.

-2. OUR OPERATIONS
+3. OUR OPERATIONS

 We recognise that team members working for both KFC UK headquarters, KFC-owned restaurants and franchisee-owned restaurants must be treated fairly and with respect.
 We ensure that we comply with all applicable wages, benefits and hour laws and regulations, and our franchisees are contractually obliged to do the same.
 We pay fair wages in line with the norms for the industry and market, do not require anyone to work excessive hours and overtime is voluntary.